 Both your website and content must be mobile-friendly.
 This might seem obvious, but less than 25% of companies invested in mobile optimization as a top SEO tactic in 2019.

 With more and more customers buying products directly from their phones, both B2B and B2C companies need to create mobile-friendly experiences, regardless of organization size.
+Expanding your content strategy to mobile-friendly apps like infographics for Instagram, video content for Youtube or recording a podcast for Spotify could be a game-changer.

 8. Leverage customer reviews